EMNLP-2024-Submission/GOME/README.md

 python run.py --metaphor "Time is money." --prompt "An hourglass amidst piles of gold coins and bills, sand flowing rapidly as if mixing with the treasures." --tenor ['clock','coin','bills']
 ```

 We use the stable diffusion model `CompVis/stable-diffusion-v1-4`.
-If you rather use an existing copy of the model, provide the absolute path using `--model_path`.
+For local copy of the model, provide the absolute path in `--model_path`.